ctrob67/Pico-DHT-PIO/README.md

 The demo writes back to the serial port and updates an SH1106 OLED on I2C (GPIO0/1) but this should be easily disabled or switched to a SSD1306.

+The demo script is run with "import dht11_sh1106_demo" from the command line or by inserting it into main.py and storing this on the Pico.